 Problem: Traditional indices have a quality bias

 Municipal bonds have long been viewed as high-quality assets, partly because the majority of them historically carried a AAA rating.
 Until 2008, monoline insurance was prevalent, enhanced the credit rating of a bond and provided additional protection to investors in the case of default.
 However, the 2008 financial crisis caused insurers to lose their coveted AAA ratings and resulted in municipal bonds trading based not on the insurance, but on their underlying creditworthiness.
 Nearly 70% of the municipal market was rated AAA prior to the financial crisis.
-Less than 20% is today.1
+Just above 15% is today.1

 Even with this change, the majority of the muni market is still rated investment grade, and many municipal indices have been designed to focus exclusively on these higher quality bonds.

 LEARN MORE ABOUT A SMARTER SOLUTION TO MUNICIPAL INVESTING

 Get the white paper.

 Opportunity: Lower quality sectors may enhance yield with lower interest rate sensitivity

 The ratings recalibration ultimately created a tremendous opportunity for municipal investors.
 The market now differentiates among issuers based on fundamentals and applies a risk premium reflective of their sector, creditworthiness and idiosyncratic factors.
 This results in investors earning more yield than when the bonds were insured and rated AAA.
 This yield advantage also helps buffer interest-rate volatility.